patmckernan/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting a single point of failure to the network.
 Load balancing prevents having a single point of failure on a network.

 The advantage of a Jump-Box VM is to create a single point of entry that can be secured with firewalls generated from azure network security groups.
+Load balancing protects against DoS attacks, and provide redundancy if one server were to become offline.

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the actual machines and system logs.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+- Filebeat enables the organization of log files to be generated and sent to Logstash, Kibana, and Elasticsearch.

 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.